milvus-io/milvus-docs/site/en/userGuide/tools/attu_install-helm.md

 Start Milvus and Attu with Helm by specifying the release name, the chart, and the parameters that indicate the installation of Attu.
 This topic uses `my-release` as the release name.
 To use a different release name, replace `my-release` in the command.

-Attu provides four service modes: ClusterIp, Ingress, LoadBalancer, and Port-forward.
-The default service mode of Attu is ClusterIp.You can choose the Attu service mode that suits your application by configuring the parameters `attu.service.type` and `attu.ingress.enable`.
-Port-forward mode is suggested to be used in test environment only.
+Kubernetes provides four service modes: ClusterIp, Ingress, LoadBalancer, and NodePort.
+The default service mode of Attu is ClusterIp.
+You can choose the  service mode that suits your application by configuring the parameters `attu.service.type` and `attu.ingress.enable`.

 1. Install Milvus and Attu